zhengyk11/WWW2_THUIR_Runs/README.md

 java -jar RankLib.jar -load mymodel.txt -rank myResultLists.txt -score myScoreFile.txt
 ~~~

-The more detailed information about the usage of the Ranklib package can be found at [https://sourceforge.net/p/lemur/wiki/RankLib%20How%20to%20use/](https://sourceforge.net/p/lemur/wiki/RankLib How to use/).
+The more detailed information about the usage of the Ranklib package can be found at [Ranklib How to use]([https://sourceforge.net/p/lemur/wiki/RankLib%20How%20to%20use/).

 ### Experiment